SuzeShardlow/SuzeShardlow.github.io/_posts/2020-08-14-wtf-is-a-recession.md

 ### Benchmarking

+- include some info here about how the benchmark is calculated

 ### Gross Domestic Product (GDP)

 A country's economic performance is measured in terms of GDP: Gross Domestic Product.
 There are three ways of calculating this.
 Whichever method you use should give you approximately the same result.